chrisfield/redux-formkit/README.md

 * `getField: function` - call this to get a field instance eg
 ```
-form.getField('confirmPassword').revalidate();
+form.getField('confirmPassword').validate();
 ```

-* `props.fieldValues: object` - this can be used to access field values like in the [complex form example](https://github.com/chrisfield/redux-formkit/blob/master/examples/complex/src/components/ExampleForm.js).
+* `form.getFormState().fieldValues: object` - this can be used to access field values like in the [complex form example](https://github.com/chrisfield/redux-formkit/blob/master/examples/complex/src/components/ExampleForm.js).

 ### Field